 Most of us enjoy a lovely warm fireplace during the winter season, and the same goes for candles’ ambiance.
 However, it’s always important to stay safe around fire.
 Don’t place gifts or decorations too close to a live fireplace or candle.
 If you have a fireplace, get the chimney checked and cleaned correctly.
 Having a fire extinguisher close by is always a good idea too.

 The Bottom Line on Keeping Your Home Safe During The Holidays

 We want you to have fun this holiday season, but we also want you and your home to stay safe.
 Following the tips mentioned above should decrease the chances of any issues happening around your home during this busy time of the year.
 Stay safe this holiday season by following the above tips.
-On behalf of everyone here at Harbor, The Home Insurance People, we wish you a happy holidays and a happy new year.
+On behalf of everyone here at Harbor, The Home Insurance People, we wish you happy holidays and a happy new year.